crespo/veve/README.md

 Now you just have to make an integration with a Facebook Page (https://cloud.google.com/dialogflow/es/docs/integrations/facebook) and now you're ready to go.

 Any doubts, tips or critics, please, reach me!

+(soon i'll upload some screenshots of the bot)